RSL Mission Statement

 When and where we meet AND what we do?

-A luncheon is held at ANZAC House, Perth on the third Monday of each month (except January) with fellowship commencing at 11:30 hrs.
+A Luncheon is held at ANZAC House, Perth on the third Monday of most months with fellowship commencing at 12:00 for 12:30 hours.
 Members and guests are provided an excellent opportunity to meet service comrades, develop new friendships and enjoy a convivial lunch at a low cost.
 Guest speakers present a variety of interesting and informative subjects at luncheons.
-Details of the guest speaker are published on the website (click here to view).
+Details of the guest speaker are published on the website. (click here to view)

 Wardens to the State War Memorial:

 Highgate provides Sub Wardens to the State War Memorial who form an Honour Guard at the State War Memorial and other Memorials as arranged – a calendar of events for the Memorial is regularly updated and published on this website. (click here to view)